 Are you a veteran concerned about your hearing?
 You're not alone.
 Approximately one million veterans receive hearing loss disability compensation annually.
 You must first apply for VA Health Benefits to receive hearing aids and services free of charge or at low cost.
 Veterans can receive hearing tests, exams, and hearing aids from a VA medical center once registered.
 If you live far from a VA health center, you might even be able to get free hearing care from a community provider, such as us!
 Contact us for more information.

 Hearing Aid Repair

 Hearing aids consist of sensitive electronic technology, small microphones, speakers, and tubing.
 These tiny components can be filled with wax or moisture and fail from time to time.
-While hearing aids are usually very reliable, sometimes they need to routine maintenance, or even repair.
-Most repairs are typically very simple and quick to address.
+While hearing aids are usually very reliable, sometimes they need routine maintenance or even repair.
+Most hearing aid repairs are typically very simple and quick to address.

 Some common hearing aid repairs include: